tig-bbit/Shopping-Site-FE/readme.txt

-It's and one page online shopping site only front end.
+It is a one page online shopping store for purchasing goods and adding to carts etc